exasol/websocket-api/docs/commands/getTypeInfoV2.md

 ### getTypeInfo: Gets the data types

-This commands gets the data types supported by the database.
+This command gets the data types supported by the database.

 Result set columns: Ordered by `DATA_TYPE`.
 | Name | Data Type | Description |